enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 - `selected-color` sets the background color for selected rows.
 - `disabled-color` defines the background color for disabled rows.
-- `odd-even-row` determines whether odd or even rows are styled differently.
+- `odd-even-row` row can be either odd or even, nothing else.
 - `odd-even-background` sets the background color for odd or even rows.

 ### 3. Contents